crispycloud/static-website-deployment/README.md

 ## Future Improvements

-Add Route 53 to resolve a domain to cloudfront
+Add Route 53 to resolve a domain to our existing cloudfront